 Keywords should be defined in collaboration with WMKO software staff.
-Keyword values should not be modal or dependent on other values of the keyword.
+The action of keywords or acceptable ranges of values should not be dependent on previous values of the keyword.
 Keywords should conform to the formats described in KSD 8 and 28.